Capoeira Angola: Characteristics

 Encontro das Culturas Negras, Bahia 2012.
 Roda of old mestres.

 Capoeira Angola emphasizes slower, ground-level game.
 The games in capoeira Angola last long, sometimes over ten minutes, enabling a more extended dialogue among participants.
 Capoeira Angola rodas can last anywhere from two to five hours.
 Some rodas in Salvador are known to be dangerous, while others are considered to be mild.

 Practically, there is no age limit for entering a Capoeira Angola academy.
 In Pastinha's academy, there was a very high number of people over 60 years of age who have practiced capoeira, with impressive joint agility and flexibility.
 This approach shares similarities with African dances, which encourage individuals to dance according to their abilities.
 In Africa, dance is accessible to everyone.

-Capoeira Angola is characterized by being strategic, with sneaking movements, it values the traditions of malícia, malandragem and unpredictability of the original capoeira.
-The anthropologist Alejandro Frigerio defines capoeira Angola as art, versus capoeira Regional as sport.
-He emphasizes the following characteristics of contemporary capoeira Angola, namely: cunning, complementation (of the two players" movements), a low game, the absence of violence, beautiful movements (according to a "black aesthetic"), slow music and the importance of ritual and theatricality.
+Capoeira Angola is characterized by strategic play, deceptive movements, and the traditions of malícia, malandragem, and unpredictability associated with older capoeira practices.
+The anthropologist Alejandro Frigerio defines Capoeira Angola as an art form, in contrast to capoeira Regional, which he describes as a sport.
+He emphasizes the following characteristics of contemporary Capoeira Angola: cunning, complementation (the interaction between the two players' movements), a low game, the absence of violence, beautiful movements (according to a "black aesthetic"), slow music, and the importance of ritual and theatricality.

 Despite its playful appearance, capoeira Angola is always a potentially violent art form.
 Old mestres teach that capoeira Angola is "the art of fighting with a smile", but they also emphasize the importance of being prepared to defend oneself.

 Capoeira Angola is inextricably linked to African religious and ideological beliefs.
 Many capoeira Angola mestres in Bahia had a connection to the candomblé religion.